Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

     alias MojoArr2 = DTypePointer[DType.float32]

     alias my_debug_build = 1  # 2
+    alias width = 960
+    alias height = 960
+    alias MAX_ITERS = 200
 ```

-Line 2 works, because alias is also a way to define a compile-time temporary value, just like var and let define resp. a runtime variable and constant.
+Line 2 and following work, because alias is also a way to define a compile-time temporary value, just like var and let define resp. a runtime variable and constant.
+This is ideal to set parameter values of the problem at hand.
 Both None and AnyType are defined as type aliases.

 ## 4.5 Sorting a DynamicVector